How to Use Left Over Lemon Peels

 What can you do with left over lemon peels?
-Well actually there are tons of uses, so after reading this you'll never toss a lemon peel away again.
+Well actually there are tons of uses.
+From helping you look good, to edible treats and even uses for cleaning and deodorizing.
+After reading this you'll never toss a lemon peel away again.

 Clean and Polish

 Lemon peels are great for cleaning up greasy messes and polishing stainless steel, copper and chrome.

 - To clean up a greasy microwave add lemon peel to a microwave safe bowl half filled with water.
 Microwave on high for at least five minutes allowing the water to boil and steam.
 Once the bowl has been removed simply wipe down the microwave walls with a clean cloth.

 - Removing the mineral deposits from your kettle is a simple task.
 Add a few thin slices of lemon peel along with water and bring to the boil.
 Once boiled let it rest for an hour and then thoroughly rinse the kettle with water.